-Cinema at Citygarden – a biennial program organized by Cinema St. Louis (CSL) and funded by Gateway Foundation – is pleased to announce the winners of its fifth juried competition.
-The 2017 competition was open to St. Louis-area filmmakers.
-Participants created short works that incorporated Nature as a key element.
+The sixth edition of Cinema at Citygarden – a biennial co-presentation of Cinema St. Louis (CSL) and the Gateway Foundation – invites St. Louis-area filmmakers to let their imaginations blossom by creating short works that incorporate Nature as a key element.

-Cinema St. Louis will also screen the three competition winners — as well as additional Cinema at Citygarden competition entries chosen by CSL – as part of the Whitaker St. Louis Filmmakers Showcase, held in late July.
-Those films will then be eligible for consideration by the Whitaker St. Louis International Film Festival, held Nov.
-2-12.
+Cinema St. Louis will also screen the three winning films – as well as additional Cinema at Citygarden competition entries chosen by CSL – as part of the St. Louis Filmmakers Showcase, held in July 2019.
+Those films will then be eligible for consideration by the St. Louis International Film Festival, held Nov.
+7-17, 2019.

 Competition rules are found at the Film Freeway online submission platform, which is where all films are submitted.

 Among the most beloved public spaces in St. Louis, Citygarden is a two-block oasis of plants and trees, water and internationally renowned sculpture in the heart of downtown’s Gateway Mall.
 Opened in 2009, the garden is free and open to the public 365 days a year.
 It’s been a hit since the day it opened, and the garden continues to attract visitors from all over the St. Louis area, the nation, and the world with its blend of beauty and serenity and fun.
 In 2011, it received one of the nation’s most prestigious honors in urban planning, the Urban Land Institute’s Amanda Burden Urban Open Space Award.